What’s Your Brand Transliteration Strategy?

 Explore these sites and others to see how local resellers are marketing your brand.
 Take notes.
 Are consumers already transliterating your brand name into the local language?
 (This happens more often than you might think!)
 Is it still written in the Latin alphabet?
 If both are being used, at what ratio is the split?

 Transliteration often results in a brand becoming more relatable to a local audience.
 However, the decision has significant implications for local website traffic.
 If consumers are transliterating your brand's name, using this transliteration in an in-language, in-market, pay-per-click campaign can boost inbound traffic.
-Further, leveraging this transliteration on your localized website can positively impact your brand's ranking in local search engines, and increase organic traffic.
+Further, leveraging this transliteration on your localised website can positively impact your brand's ranking in local search engines, and increase organic traffic.

 This improved ranking in local search results has another upside: It helps position your brand in markets where counterfeit products might be more commonplace.
 For instance, outranking Chinese counterfeiters that are riding your brand-name's coattails combats their unscrupulous activity, and presents local shoppers with the best possible products-yours.